 With the Haunted House theme ditched, Mikami went back to the drawing board and sketched out another idea involving monsters.

 "I ended up realizing that the game's enemies needed to be monsters of some description, as close as possible to humans in form, rather than spirits.
 Yes, I thought- zombies!
 At that time I recalled the film, Dawn of The Dead; I loved that film.
 It was unfortunate, as far as the audience was concerned, that they couldn't survive; but with a game, the players could use their own techniques and thinking in order to survive the experience.
 I thought that this difference between horror games and horror movies could be something wonderful.
 That was the moment when I conceived Biohazard."

-A lot of people feel that Mikami is being egotistical in claiming that Biohazard was his alone, but it's entirely true.
-For the first six months of development, he worked on the game on his own without anyone's assistance.
-A planner initially joined him but after three months of working together, he left to do development work on another project.
+After initial advice from Fujiwara, Mikami worked on the game on his own, for the first six months of development.
+A planner initially joined him, but after three months of working together, he left to do development work on another project.
 Nine months later, Mikami managed to increase the workforce by fifteen personnel and from that time on, the team gradually increased in number until, towards the end of development, he had more than fifty people working on Biohazard (which would later be known as Resident Evil outside of Japan).

 Among those people were Hideki Kamiya and Hiroki Kato, who were the planners, designers and the core members of the team.
 In the graphics department, Jun Takeuchi looked after the character animation and Motoi Fujita and Ippei Masuda were largely responsible for the background rendering.
 Programming and system development was essentially down to Yasuhiro Anpo.
 Katsutoshi Karatsuma worked on gameplay features, Kiyohiko Sakata on in-game events and Ippo Yamada on sound.